LSSTDESC/rail/docs/source/rail_stages/creation.rst

 RAIL Package: https://github.com/LSSTDESC/rail_dsps

-:py:mod:`dsps` is a module that creates an interface in RAIL to the code :py:mod:`DSPS` (Differentiable Stellar Population Synthesis, Hearin et al. 2023). :py:mod:`DSPS` is implemented natively in the JAX library as its main aim is to produce differentiable predictions for the SED of a galaxy based on SPS.
-The implementation in JAX allows :py:mod:`DSPS` to be a factor of 5 faster than standard SPS codes, such as :py:mod:`FSPS`, and more than 300 times faster, if run on a modern GPU.
+``dsps`` is a module that creates an interface in RAIL to the code DSPS (Differentiable Stellar Population Synthesis, Hearin et al. 2023).
+DSPS is implemented natively in the JAX library as its main aim is to produce differentiable predictions for the SED of a galaxy based on SPS.
+The implementation in JAX allows DSPS to be a factor of 5 faster than standard SPS codes, such as FSPS, and more than 300 times faster, if run on a modern GPU.
-:py:mod:`DSPS` does not come with stellar population templates; they must be provided by the user.
-The code contains a series of convenience functions that allow the user to generate stellar population templates with :py:mod:`FSPS`.
-If no templates are supplied, the implementation in RAIL automatically downloads a set of :py:mod:`FSPS`-generated stellar population templates.
+DSPS does not come with stellar population templates; they must be provided by the user.
+The code contains a series of convenience functions that allow the user to generate stellar population templates with FSPS.
+If no templates are supplied, the implementation in RAIL automatically downloads a set of FSPS-generated stellar population templates.

-The :py:class:`Modeler` class of :py:mod:`dsps` requires as input a catalog of galaxy physical properties in the form of :py:class:`Hdf5Handles`.
+The :py:class:`Modeler` class of ``dsps`` requires as input a catalog of galaxy physical properties in the form of :py:class:`Hdf5Handles`.
 In particular, the user provides, for each galaxy, a star-formation history, a grid of Universe age over which the stellar mass build-up takes place, and a value for the mean and scatter of the